99mjwes/kinetic-monte-carlo/README.md

-# Kinetic Monte-Carlo Code for Simulation Atmospheric Chemistry
+# Kinetic Monte-Carlo Code for Simulation of Atmospheric Chemistry
 A Kinetic Monte Carlo Code for Simulation of Atmospheric Chemistry in an AMReX Framework

 This Kinetic Monte Carlo (KMC) model can accurately